pkiel/notebook/_posts/2023-04-05-3dScanMorphometrics.md

 <!-- Place all chunks, text, etc here as you would a normal RMarkdown document -->

+I begin with theory and testing of my methods against published data.
+If you’d like to jump ahead to our data,
+<a hreaf="#analyzing-our-scans">please click here.</a>

 # Overview

-Fractal dimensions (FD) describes space filling of shapes at various scales and describes surface complexity.
+Fractal dimensions (FD) describe space filling of shapes at various scales and describe surface complexity.
 While coral colonies and coral reefs are not strictly fractals, colonial organisms and reef assemblages share some key characteristics to fractals, including morphological irregularities, self-similarity and high degrees of space filling.
 FD